Kristina01111000/WordPressTheme/README.md

 To do:

-	- need to learn php, looking for a class
+	- learning php, current problem is in the header array

 	- switch all files to php for wordpress